RaspberryPI – Commands cheat sheet

 lsusb

-This command gives you all currently installed USB devices.
+This command will show you all currently installed USB devices.

 Show all partitions